-Here are the highlights for the Centers for Medicare and Medicaid Services (CMS) defined Standard Benefit Plans for 2008, 2009, 2010, 2011 and 2012.
+Here are the highlights for the CMS defined Standard Benefit Plan changes from 2012 to 2013.
+The chart below shows the Standard Benefit design changes for plan years 2009, 2010, 2011, 2012 and 2013.
 This "Standard Benefit Plan" is the minimum allowable plan to be offered.

-Coverage Gap (donut hole): begins once you reach your Medicare Part D plan’s initial coverage limit ($2,930 in 2012) and ends when you spend a total of $4,700 in 2012.
-In 2012, Part D enrollees will continue receive a 50% discount on the total cost of their brand-name drugs while in the donut hole.
-The full retail cost of the drugs will still apply to getting out of the donut hole even though 50% was paid for by the pharmaceutical manufacturers.
-Enrollees will pay a maximum of 84% co-pay on generic drugs while in the coverage gap.
+Coverage Gap (donut hole): begins once you reach your Medicare Part D plan’s initial coverage limit ($2,970 in 2013) and ends when you spend a total of $4,750 in 2013.
+In 2013, Part D enrollees will continue receive a 52.5% discount on the total cost of their brand-name drugs while in the donut hole.
+The 50% discount paid by the brand-name drug manufacturer will still apply to getting out of the donut hole, however the additional 2.5% paid by your Medicare Part D plan will not count toward your TrOOP.
+Enrollees will pay a maximum of 79% co-pay on generic drugs while in the coverage gap.

 Out-of-Pocket Threshold - This is the Total Out-of-Pocket Costs including the Donut Hole.

 +(($2970-$325)*25%) (Initial Coverage)

 = $4,750 (Maximum Out-Of-Pocket Cost prior to Catastrophic Coverage - excluding plan premium)